getmash/wordpress-mash-plugin/README.md

 - Add Mash Wallet to to your site without writing and any
 - Control which pages and posts show the Mash Wallet

+## Having issues with the plugin?

+If you are having issues setting up and configure the plugin or have run into bug please feel free to reach out.
+You can either create a issue in this repository or reach out directly on telegram: [Mash Partner Support](https://t.me/mashpartners).